Drug interactions between Neulasta and Taxol

 Applies to:Taxol (paclitaxel) and Neulasta (pegfilgrastim)

-Using pegfilgrastim during or too soon after completion of a course of PACLitaxel may alter the effects of either medication.
-Pegfilgrastim should generally not be given from 14 days before until 24 hours after treatment with PACLitaxel.
+Using pegfilgrastim before, during, or too soon after completion of a course of PACLitaxel may alter the effects of either medication.
+Pegfilgrastim should generally not be given from 14 days before until 24 hours after cancer chemotherapy.
 Talk to your doctor if you have any questions or concerns.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Drug and food interactions